 The Company adopted SFAS 157 on January 1, 2008.
 SFAS 157 defines fair value, establishes a framework for measuring fair value and outlines a fair value hierarchy based on the inputs to valuation techniques used to measure fair value.
 SFAS 157 defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (also referred to as an exit price).
-SFAS 157 categorizes fair value.
+SFAS 157 categorizes fair value measurements into a three-level hierarchy based on the extent to which the measurement relies on observable market inputs in measuring fair value.
 Level 1, which is the highest priority in the fair value hierarchy, is based on unadjusted quoted prices in active markets for identical assets or liabilities.
 Level 2 is based on observable market-based inputs, other than quoted prices, in active markets for identical assets or liabilities.
 Level 3, which is the lowest priority in the fair value hierarchy, is based on unobservable inputs.
 Assets and liabilities are classified within this hierarchy in their entirety based on the lowest level of any input that is significant to the fair value measurement.